pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - Algoritmos.md

 (porém a quantidade de elementos é variável).
 Como é dito por Neil Dale: "A heapsort is just as

 / 49

 /

 efficient in terms of space; only one array is used to store the data.
 The heap sort requires only constante extra space".
 No entanto, a questão foi dada como correta!
 Gabarito: C

-Item.
 4. (CESPE - 2010 - ABIN - Oficial Técnico de Inteligência - Área de Suporte a
 Rede de Dados)
 A eficácia do método de ordenação rápida (quicksort) depende da escolha do pivô mais